benjamin-hodgson/benjamin-hodgson.github.io/drafts/2022-06-01-going-cubical.md

     Nothing -> throwError "mismatched type"
 ```

-You'll notice that `whnf` runs in the type checker monad `Tc`, even though it doesn’t presently access the typing context.
-Later on we’re going to want to give certain types extra definitional equality rules, so `whnf` will need to know the terms' types in order to know when to apply those rules.
+You'll notice that `whnf` runs in the type checker monad `Tc`, even though it doesn't presently access the typing context.
+Later on we're going to want to give certain types extra definitional equality rules, so `whnf` will need to know the terms' types in order to know when to apply those rules.

 Finally, how can we type check these terms?
 Let's start with definitional equality.